Bounded ribbonlength for knot families and multi-twist M\"obius bands: Folded ribbonlength for -torus knots

 We know from from Lemma~\ref{lem:approx}, any folded ribbon knot can be well approximated by embedded paper bands with the same knot type.
 We thus deduce the following.

 \begin{corollary} The infimal aspect ratio of an embedded paper $(2,q)$-torus knot is $\leq 8\sqrt{3}$. \end{corollary}

 Finally, what about other results for folded ribbon $(2,q)$-torus links?
 In 2025, together with Henry Chen and Kyle Patterson \cite{CDPP}, we improved the upper bound for folded ribbonlength for a $(2,q)$ ribbon link.
-We proved that we can construct a folded ribbon $(2,q)$ torus link with $\Rib(T(2,q))=q+3$.
+We proved that we can construct a folded ribbon $(2,q)$ torus link with $\Rib(T(2,q)_w)=q+3$.
 This gives yet another construction showing a trefoil knot can be constructed with a folded ribbonlength of $6$.
-In addition, this bound beats Theorem~\ref{thm:torus-bound} for $q=3, 5$.
-It is possible that the construction in \cite{CDPP} gives the infimal upper bound for the $(2,3)$- and $(2,5)$-torus knots.
+In addition, this bound beats Theorem~\ref{thm:torus-bound} for $q=3, 5,7, 9$.
+It is possible that the construction in \cite{CDPP} gives the infimal folded ribbonlength for these small crossing $(2,q)$-torus knots.
+We also expect the construction in \cite{CDPP} gives the infimal folded ribbonlength for small crossing $(2,q)$-torus links.
 Given all this information, we close this section with the following conjecture.